Purdue-CS193/homework-0-Divij-Agarwal-42/index.md

 # Divij Agarwal's First CS193 Homework

 Favourite things about CS 193:
--No exams
+- No exams
--The TAs seem to be very chill :)
+- The TAs seem to be very chill :)
 ```markdown
 Syntax highlighted code block